 Rubbing the back of his neck, Casavir leaned his head against the wall and allowed his eyes to drift close.
 His desire to help the people of Skyrim was as unwavering and strong as a blade built in the Skyforge, but the notion of it was also equally exhausting.
 There was so much to be done and he had to be careful not to let it overwhelm him.
 Forcing himself to relax, the notes from the piano music soothed his nerves like a tonic.
 They reminded him that in just a few short hours, he would be on the ballroom floor with Raina, dancing with her in his arms.
 Now that was a much more welcome visual than meeting with a bunch of stodgy nobles.
 His mind began to wonder what it would feel like to have her silken skin so close to his own, but he was careful not to get too absorbed in it.
 Those were dangerous, sensual thoughts that could entice him to break his vows, and that he had to avoid at all costs.

 “Casavir,” a voice said in the distance.
 It was every bit as musical as the piano notes, and together, they sounded like a melody composed by the Gods themselves.
 Knowing it was Raina’s, his eyes popped open immediately.
-The second he did, his heart froze and his eyes widened to the size of the shield he sometimes used.
+The second they did, his heart froze and his eyes widened to the size of the shield he sometimes used.
 There in the center of the entry room, she stood by a lit candelabra on one of the merchandise tables.
 Her ivory skin glowed as the flame flickered over her.
 As it moved with the draft coursing through the small space, her long hair, cascading like a waterfall down her back, curled ever so slowly around her waist, making it appear like she had wings on either side of her.
 But, as magnificent and lovely as she was, the dress she wore was what made his heart restart itself with such a fury, it about flew from his chest.
 Just as he imagined before they arrived, she wore a crimson red dress that went down to her ankles, the fit of which was beyond anything he could ever dream.
 It hugged her curves so perfectly, so precisely, so meticulously, he could swear to the Divines that it had been made specifically for her.
 His eyes couldn’t help but wander over each part of her exquisite frame, and as he did, his entire mouth began to salivate and his breaths turned into something more akin to pants.
 By the Gods, he thought, his mind abuzz with stimulation.
 She is positively gorgeous.
-He hadn’t conceived it was possible she could look more beautiful than she did when he first saw her, but there she was, and the mere sight of her was doing terrible but wonderful things to him.
+He hadn’t conceived it was possible she could look more beautiful than she did when he first saw her, but there she was, and the mere sight of her was doing terrible yet wonderful things to him.

 “So,” she asked, spinning around on the balls of her heels so he could see her from every angle.
 “What do you think?
 Is it too much?”